Abhisek-Chowdhury-19/Abhisek-Chowdhury-19/README.md

 ###

-<p align="left">My name is Abhisek Chowdhury and I'm  from Kolkata Currently working at The Web Trix Limited as a Full Stack Developer</p>
+<p align="left">My name is Abhisek Chowdhury and I'm from Kolkata Currently working at Sister Nivedita University (SNU) as a Full Stack Developer</p>

 ###